“Beloved, if our heart does not condemn us, we have confidence toward God.”

 “Confidence” is openness, candor, plainness of speech, unreserved utterance.
 In the political sphere, the word “confidence” carries the idea of the right to speak in a democracy.
 This implies openness to truth and candor.
 Here the idea is openness toward God (5:14-15).
 Openness toward God assumes a good conscience with Him (3:22-24).
 The believer with “confidence toward God” is free and unrestricted in his fellowship with God.
 His conscience is free because he understands and applies his acquittal in God’s court.

-The presence of sin in the believer’s life does not prove that he is not a Christian or that God’s grace is unavailable to him.
+The presence of sin in the believer’s life does not prove that he is not a Christian or that God’s grace is unavailable.
 The verdict always revolves around the principles of God’s Word.

 When a Christian gains assurance that God accepts him on the work of Christ, he possesses confidence toward God.